Ladder Step Up Western Sydney

 Ladder Step Up Western Sydney is an Education, Employment and Training (EET) engagement model to help young people leaving care better identify and test educational and vocational activities which are of interest to them, and that they are motivated to further explore.

-The Step Up model has approved activity status (Activity ID 6254042) with the Department of Employment, meaning that any young person in the program registered with a Job Network provider meets their mutual obligation requirements, and will subsequently receive Centrelink payments as a registered program participant.
+The Ladder Step Up Western Sydney program has approved activity status with the Department of Employment, meaning that any young person in the program registered with a Job Network provider meets their mutual obligation requirements, and will subsequently receive Centrelink payments as a registered program participant.

 About the program